Rishabh71810/FootballMatch_Assignment/DEPLOYMENT.md

-# 🚀 Deploying to Vercel
+# 🚀 Deploying to Vercel - UPDATED

 This guide will help you deploy your Football Matches application to Vercel.

+## 🔧 **IMPORTANT: 404 Error Fix**

+If you're getting a 404 error after deployment, this is now fixed with the updated configuration!

 ## Prerequisites